wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 1. Connected to service levels: Data quality reporting and issues management should be incorporated into SLA.
 1. Systematically enforced: System owners must systematically enforce data quality requirements.

+### Policy

+1. Purpose, scope and applicability of the policy
+1. Definitions of terms
+1. Responsibilities of the Data Quality program
+1. Responsibilities of other stakeholders
+1. Reporting
+1. Implementation of the policy, including links to risk, preventative measures, compliance, data protection, and data security

 ## Data Security